Interacting topological quantum chemistry of Mott atomic limits: Introduction

 What type of topological phases can we expect to discover with this approach?
 First, as with TQC, the topological properties must be indicated or protected by spatial symmetries.
-Second, when working with $n^{\rm th}$-order Green's functions, the phases must be discoverable from $n$-body correlation functions.
+Second, when working with $n$th-order Green's functions, the phases must be discoverable from $n$-body correlation functions.
 This is not the case for intrinsic topological order, as found in the fractional quantum Hall effect and various types of gapped spin liquids: discriminating these phases requires the measurement of correlation functions of extensive order $N$, where $N$ indicates the number of particles, that scales at least linearly with the system size~\cite{TO}.

+In the presence of interactions, superconductivity and spontaneous symmetry breaking are abundant, and can be characterized by local order parameters.
+However, featureless insulating phases, which are not adiabatically connected to free-fermion insulators, also exists and are known as symmetry-protected topological states (SPTs)~\cite{doi:10.1146/annurev-conmatphys-031214-014740}.
+These are presumably not as abundant and certainly very hard to discern and discover.

-Our approach is suitable for identifying large classes of symmetry-protected topological phases (SPT) naturally including all phases discoverable by TQC.
+The reference states proposed later on in this paper are realizations of certain classes of `crystalline' and `point-group' SPTs (cSPTs and pgSPT, resp.)~\cite{PhysRevB.96.205106,PhysRevX.7.011020,doi:10.1126/sciadv.aax2007,NatCommSong2020,PhysRevResearch.4.033081}, in which a symmetry of the space group or point group acts as internal symmetry protecting the phase.
+Importantly, the reference states we propose capture a large set of cSPT classes, beyond the ones accessible through noninteracting states.
+Our formulation is suitable for identifying large classes of SPTs, naturally including all phases discoverable by TQC.
 Beyond TQC, there are fermionic SPT phases that are intrinsically interacting~\cite{iSPT}.
-Our method is in particular susceptible to bosonic SPT phases of spins which arise from itinerant electrons and more broadly topological Mott insulators~\cite{Pesin2010,TMIPhysRevLett.113.106401,PhysRevB.97.125142,TMI2022}.
+Our method is in particular susceptible to bosonic SPT phases of spins, which arise as effective descriptions of localized electrons and more broadly topological Mott insulators~\cite{Pesin2010,TMIPhysRevLett.113.106401,PhysRevB.97.125142,TMI2022}.
+In the following, we focus on the “Hubbard” class of models for Mott insulators as one well-known example where such states arise.
+However, we expect our approach to be general enough to be extended beyond this class of models.

 \tocless